mamba2410/picowalker/docs/DESIGN.md

 ## Goals

-Faithful recreation of the original Pokewalker with some minor quality of life improvements, such as rechargeable battery etc.

 People should be able to build the hardware themselves, then load the code onto the pico and have a working device.

+Alternatively, a second version which can fit into the original Pokewalker form-factor.
+This would require SMD components so not so easy to build at home.

 ## Software

-Pico C code to recreate all of the features of the original Pokewalker.
+Pico C code to add drivers to support `libpicowalker-core.a`.
-The code itself does not need to be as similar to the original as possible, however the output of said code should be.

 In the end, it would be nice if multiple peripherals or even boards could be supported so try to keep all specific device/driver code separate, but this isn't a must right now.